gnosis/safe-react-e2e-tests/docs/coverage.md

 14. Loads a owner address with a valid ENS address
 15. Selects a custom Threshold for the new Safe
 16. Removes a owner
+17. you can not set more confirmations than owners
-17. Shows Review Safe step
+18. Shows Review Safe step
-18. Checks the name of the new Safe
+19. Checks the name of the new Safe
-19. Checks the threshold of the new Safe
+20. Checks the threshold of the new Safe
-20. Checks owners of the new Safe
+21. Checks owners of the new Safe
-21. Submits the Create Safe Form
+22. Submits the Create Safe Form
-22. Checks "block explorer" and "back" button during the safe creation
+23. Checks "block explorer" and "back" button during the safe creation
-23. Checks if the Safe Created popup is showed
+24. Checks if the Safe Created popup is showed
-24. Checks safe name on the sidebar once the safe is loaded
+25. Checks safe name on the sidebar once the safe is loaded

 #### [Load safe](./../src/load_safe.test.js)
 1. Enters into the load form with the Load button component